 Rocky River and Lakewood Areas

-In many of my appraisals I have completed within the past year, I have noticed that despite the persistent shortage of inventory, sales prices have been flat or increasing by a relatively slow rate at .05-3.0%, in many of the areas in Northeast Ohio.
+In many of my appraisals I have completed within the past year, I have noticed that despite the persistent shortage of inventory, sales prices have been flat or increasing by a relatively slow rate at 3.0-4.0%, in many of the areas in Northeast Ohio.
 It’s really only been in the past few months that I have seen more of an evidence of greater rates of appreciation, above and beyond the typical seasonal changes.
 It should be noted that some neighborhoods are experiencing a much larger appreciation than 3.0-4.0%.

 It should be noted that in every appraisal, two analysis are made by the appraiser.
 An analysis of the market trends of the entire neighborhood, including all residential, condominium or multi-family sales (1-4 units), depending on what kind of property is being appraised.
 Then a second analysis is made of what comparable sales are doing.
 Many times there is a difference between county and neighborhood trends in comparison to what comparable sales trends are doing.
 Sometimes overall sales are trending up or down at one rate, but a careful analysis of the data may reflect that comparable sales yield different results.

 I recently completed a condominium appraisal in the city of Brecksville.
 My research revealed that overall neighborhood condominium prices were increasing by about 2% over the past year.
 However, when I made a close examination of what comparable sales were doing, my research revealed that they were increasing by about 3.3% over the past year.
 So I would never recommend that an individual apply national, county or even city wide appreciation figures to their home.
 An analysis of what homes that are comparable are doing is really key.